mibur1/psy111/book/statistics/1_GLM/2_Correlations.md

 ## Correlation Matrices

 If we want to compute correlations for multiple variables, handling individual correlations will not be feasible.
 In such cases, we can calculate and use correlation matrices, which contain all pairwise correlations.
-Let’s start by creating a new DataFrame with three variables and then compute the correlation matrix, rounding the results to two decimal places:
+Let’s start by creating a new DataFrame with four variables and then compute the correlation matrix, rounding the results to two decimal places:

 ```{code-cell}
 # Define the data